Transforming the Craft Industry in Myanmar

 In partnership with

-In a powerful partnership, Alwaleed Philanthropies “Global” and Turquoise Mountain have come together to support the craft industry in Myanmar.
-Under the project name "Transforming the Craft Industry in Myanmar,"their collaborative efforts aim to uplift artisans, restore heritage landmarks, and create sustainable opportunities for Myanmar's craftsmen and craftswomen.
+In a pivotal partnership, Alwaleed Philanthropies “Global” and Turquoise Mountain are driving the "Transforming the Craft Industry in Myanmar" project.
+This initiative empowers artisans, restores heritage landmarks, and fosters sustainable economic opportunities for Myanmar’s craftsmen and craftswomen, with a focus on women and refugee artisans.

 Empowering Myanmar Artisans